 ` The number system used today, from India... well, I find this to be somewhat humorous:

 It was introduced by Arabic traders and scholars in the seventh century, and as a result is generally referred to as the “Hindu-Arabic number system,” or more simply as the “Arabic system.”
-It is one of the most successful conceptual inventions of all time.
+It is one of the most successful conceptual inventions of all time.` Ha ha ha ha!
+The European White Males were awfully behind, weren’t they?

 ` Once the Arabic system was available for representing any positive whole number, it was easy to extend it to represent fractional and negative quantities.
 The introduction of the decimal point or the fraction bar allows us to represent any fractional quantity (3.1415 or 31/50, for example).
 Introduction of the minus sign “-“ extends the range to all negative quantities, whole or fractional.
 (Negative numbers were first used by sixth-century Indian mathematicians, who denoted a negative quantity by drawing a circle round the number; European mathematicians did not fully accept the idea of having negative numbers until the early eighteenth century.)